PatternsTechGit/PT_DataGrid/README.md

 Previously, we scaffolded a new Angular application in which we have

-* FontAwesome library for icons
+* FontAwesome library for icons.
-* Bootstrap library for styling
+* Bootstrap library for styling.